Rules for Exhibits

 - TWU does not assume responsibility for any child.
 A parent or designated guardian must be in attendance with participant/student/child at all times.

 - Food is available on campus, however not provided.
-Sack lunches are welcome.
+Sack lunches are encouraged.

 Rules for Live Vertebrate Animal Projects

-- If students choose to conduct experiments using live vertebrate animals, the proper forms must be completed and submitted with project form.
+- If students choose to conduct experiments using live vertebrate animals, the Live Vertebrate Animal Form must be completed and submitted by the deadline.

 - No vertebrate animals are allowed to accompany the project.

 In order to be considered eligible for participation, the Project Application Form, Release Form, Registration Fee, and Live Vertebrate Animal Form (if applicable) must be submitted by 5:00 p.m. on Thursday, March 31, 2016.